spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/marketplace-merchant-commission-feature-overview.md

 Back Office users can view commissions in **Marketplace**>**Merchant Commissions**.

+## Merchant commission priority

+When several commissions exist in a system, commission priority is used to identify which commission is applied to each order item.

 ## Applying merchant commissions conditionally

-Conditions are used to identify which commission is to be applied to individual order items.
+Conditions are used to identify which commission is to be applied.
+Conditions can be applied to individual items or orders.

 Conditions are based on the following criteria:
 * Product attribute, like brand or color.